-- Re entrant comers caused damage in many buildings. - 18.
-A sudden change in elevation of the building caused damage in upper portions. - Doors were jammed in well engineered buildings, specially in rooms which were at junction of two wings of a building. - 20.
-Extensive non structural failure was observed where elements were not anchored and tied to the main structure properly, such as tiles, electric fittings and wesh basins. - In reinforced concrete columns of water tank lateral ties were widely spaced, specially near joints, which is unfavourable to the structure during an earthquake. - Torsional motion was predominant at places which increased the damage.
+- 17. Re entrant corners caused damage in many buildings. - 18.
+A sudden change in elevation of the building caused damage in upper portions. - Doors were jammed in well engineered buildings, specially in rooms which were at junction of two wings of a building. - Extensive non structural failure was observed where elements were not anchored and tied to the main structure properly, such as tiles, electric fittings and wash basins. - 21.
+In reinforced concrete columns of water tank lateral ties were widely spaced, specially near joints, which is unfavourable to the structure during an earthquake. - 22.
+Torsional motion was predominant at places which increased the damage.